 CCIV 1001 Insular Celtic Archaeology and Art

 CCIV 1002 Ancient Celtic Peoples

 CCIV 1003 Celtic Mythology

 CCIV 1004 Romano-Celtic Britain

 CCIV 1005 Early/Medieval Welsh Literature

 CCIV 1006 Celtic Ireland

 CCIV 1007 Early Irish Literature

 CCIV 1008 Celtic History and Ethnography

+A reading list will be available at the beginning of term.

-Please note that Celtic Civilization is currently offered as a first year subject only.
-Students taking this subject in combination with certain other first year subjects may proceed to the BA (Honours) in Mode IIA or to the BA (Honours) in Celtic Studies in Mode III.
+Please note that Celtic Civilization is currently offered as a First Year subject only.
+Students taking this subject in combination with certain other First Year subjects may proceed to the BA (Honours) in Mode IIA or to the BA (Honours) in Celtic Studies in Mode III.